Segmentation

 - P95

-Except for the Count distinct
+Except for the Count distinct aggregation function, the aggregation functions only work with numeric properties.

-property.
-This will count the number of distinct campaigns for which at least a single page visit occurred.
+This question can be answered by choosing the Count distinct aggregation function and selecting the Campaign property.
+This counts the number of distinct campaigns for which at least one page visit occurred.

 In the example, we are visualizing the number of events per user per day as a trend.

-Formula calculations support these algebraic operations:
+Formulas support the following algebraic operations:

-Mitzu also supports the parenthesis ()
+Mitzu also supports parentheses () in these expressions.

-Letters refer to segment definitions, such as:
+Letters refer to segment definitions, for example:

-- the second segment- ... and so on ...
+A- the first segmentB- the second segment- ... and so on ...

 Formula breakdowns